Instamojo/instamojo-php-api-wrapper/README.md

 ```
 `$payment_request_id` id the `id` key obtained in `createPaymentRequest()` method.

-This will give you JSON object containing with created `order_id` key.
+This will give you JSON object that contains newly created order id in `order_id` key.

 ### Get the  details of a Gateway Order